 A study based on the original text and emphasizing the literary structure, prominent systems of interpretation, exegetical problems, and theological values of this major apocalyptic book of the New Testament.
-Prerequisite:
+Prerequisite: NT 603.
+Two hours.

 NT 796 • New Testament Introduction